 Retainers allow your teeth to stabilise, so you can be confident that your smile will remain straight over the coming months and years.

 What are the different types of retainers?

 Removable retainers: these are made of clear plastic.
 They are tailor made to sit comfortably over your teeth and are barely visible when you have them on.

 Fixed retainers: These often consist of a thin wire that is fixed to the back of your front teeth and are completely invisible.
 They are comfortable and once attached, you no longer have to worry about remembering to put them in.

-The thinking around how long you need to wear a retainer is split amongst dental professionals.
-Usually, teeth stabilise after a few months but they can still move slightly over time.
-However, many dentists agree that you should wear your retainer for as long as you want your teeth to remain straight.
-In many cases, this means that wearing a retainer is a lifelong commitment.
+Usually your teeth will stabilise after a few months, but they can still move slightly over time.
+Therefore, most dentists agree that you should wear your retainer, usually on a part-time basis, for as long as you want your teeth to remain straight.

 If you choose a removable retainer, you are likely to find that the amount of time you need to wear it will lessen once your teeth have fully adjusted to their new position.
 For example, after the first few months you may only need to wear your retainer overnight, depending on how stable your teeth are after treatment.

 A consultation is the best way of exploring the different stages of having orthodontic treatment.
 To find out more or make an appointment at our London clinic, please call 020 7244 4200.